MSylvia/Ini-js/README.md

-# Ini parser
+# Ini-js

-An Ini file parser following the git-config flawor.
-It should work on most Javascript enviroments, including web browsers, although its utility there is debatable :)
+Ini-js is an [INI file](http://en.wikipedia.org/wiki/INI_file) parser which (loosely) follows the git-config flavor.
+It should work on most Javascript enviroments, including web browsers.

+This repository was forked from [drslump/Ini-js](https://github.com/drslump/Ini-js) 14 October 2014.

+## Supported Syntax

-Check the supported syntax at http://linux.die.net/man/1/git-config
+The supported syntax is available at the [git-config man page](http://linux.die.net/man/1/git-config), with some exceptions:

+* Ini-js does not support `prop = "foo" bar "baz"` syntax.
+* Ini-js does not support git-config's `[section.subsection]` subsection declaration syntax, only `[section "subsection"]`.
+* Ini-js does not support multivalued variables: existing properties declared with a new value will be overridden.
+* Ini-js *does* support variables declared outside of a section.
+These variables are considered to be in a `null` section, and must appear before any and all sections.

 ## Example